kalrish/aws-music/README.md

            Then, you can re-create the sources volume any time you want without having to pay for an EBS volume.

- 10. Deploy a new CloudFormation stack based on `cfn/profile.yaml` for each music profile.
+ 10. Deploy a new CloudFormation stack based on the `cfn/profile.yaml` template for each music profile.

  11. Upload the settings for each profile to the relevant SSM parameters.